patrikkarlsson72/software-scope/README.md

   - Troubleshooting guides
   - Feature explanations
   - Future roadmap information

+- ℹ️ **About Section** ⭐ **NEW**
+  - Accessible from header with dedicated About button
+  - Displays app version, build date, and technology stack
+  - Dynamic version reading from package.json
+  - Copyright notice and project information

 - 📋 **VF Log Viewer** ⭐ **NEW**
   - Integrated VF deployment log viewer